cu-nil/chnotes/pages/author.md

 typically played by contributors to scientific scholarly output.
 The roles describe each contributor’s specific contribution to the scholarly output.<sup>5</sup>

-The [Training Data Lab][002] at Leiden University, Netherlands provides a concise graphical representation of the labels as follows:
+The [Training Data Lab][002] at Leiden University, Netherlands, provides a concise graphical representation of the labels as follows:

 | **Badge** | **Role** | **Definition**